ctx/ws-session/README.md

 ==========
 A session manager for virtual desktops written in bash.

->> There where some changes in the last commits, you have to recreate all symlinks in your bin folder.
+>> There where some changes in the last commits,
+* you have to recreate all symlinks in your bin folder.
+* you have to update your config

 #### About